 The Writing Life

-The famous Annie Dillard simply writes here about her life as a writer.
+In The Writing Life, the famous Annie Dillard simply writes here about her life as a writer.
 Never heard of Annie Dillard?
 Shame on you.
 She won the Pulitzer Prize for non-fiction when she was 29 (Pilgrim at Tinker Creek).
 If you ever wanted to write anything, this book provides a glimpse at how one of the greats does it.
-Spoiler: It is mostly a lot of hard work.
+Spoiler Alert: It is mostly a lot of hard work.

 Two of my favorite quotes: